James Wysong: Personal life

 Wysong was raised in Ojai, California, the youngest of three children.
 In 1984 he joined the Army as a trumpet player based in Germany.
 The band toured Europe, “playing everything from nightclubs to opening ceremonies, but 75% of our performances were at German beer festivals.”

 In 1987 he left the military and went to college in California.
 Fluent in the German language, Wysong joined Pan American Airlines in 1989.
 He was based in London, England, where he met his wife, Antonia, who is also employed by the airlines, starting as a flight attendant and later as a pilot.
 Wysong completed his degree in computer science from Thames Valley University in England.
-After Pan Am went out of business, he went to work for the airline that took over Pan Am's flying routes, and eventually moved back the East Coast of the United States in 1999.
+After Pan Am went out of business, he proceeded to work for the airline that took over Pan Am's flight routes, and he finally returned to the United States' East Coast in 1999.
 He and Antonia had a baby boy named Oliver James Wysong on February 2, 2006.